 (2) Unless otherwise ordered, the summons filed should be supported by affidavit or affidavits.

-(3) A party entitled to apply for an order under paragraph (1) who has failed to apply successfully for such an order within the time limited thereby shall be deemed to be ready for trial.
+(3) A party entitled to apply for an order under subrule (1) who has failed to apply successfully for such an order within the time limited thereby shall be deemed to be ready for trial.

 (4) Where a party (whether applicant or respondent) is represented by a solicitor, that solicitor, or another solicitor who is conversant with the matter, shall attend personally on the return of the summons.
 It shall not be sufficient for a clerk in the solicitor’s employment to attend on his behalf.